qrvey/partner-portal/docs/faqs/AWS-faqs.md

 **Q: What are the options and correct process of connecting to an AWS RDS?**

 A: There are 2 components in Qrvey that connect to a data source and download data.
 The first one is an ECS container running on an EC2 instance called *qrvey*_*_*microservice_ECSInstance* and the second one is a Lambda function called **_dataload_drDataSourcePump*.
 Both of these components should be able to connect to your data source.
-For example, if you are using an RDS with restricted access, refer to <a href="//"> <strong>this document </strong></a> for details.
+For example, if you are using an RDS with restricted access, have a look at <a href="/docs/aws/connect-to-RDS-instance/"> <strong>this document </strong></a> for more details.
 If your data source is outside of AWS and can only be restricted using IP addresses, then you can configure a VPC with a private subnet and Internet/NAT gateway to get a static IP for Lambda functions.

 **Q: How can I speed up my data load?**